Review 2024 Honda CB1000R

 Rain mode has less power and a slower reaction, as well as a higher amount of engine braking, which is unexpected.
 User mode is exactly what it sounds like.
 The Standard (number 2) throttle-and-power map, with minimal engine braking and traction control selected, might be an ideal normal setting.

-Many of the choices for selecting displays and other operations aren't always straightforward; even resetting the tripmeters necessitates a first or second perusal of the owner's handbook.
+Many of the choices for selecting displays and other operations aren't always straightforward; even resetting the trip meters necessitates a first or second perusal of the owner's handbook.
 The left-hand switch assembly, which houses the mode and cursor switches, is one of the machine's minor ergonomic flaws.

 The turn-signal switch is shrunk, and the emergency flasher switch is immediately to its right.
 We noticed ourselves periodically hitting the flasher switch when attempting to turn off the turn signal after more than two months of riding.
 It was a little annoyance that might have been avoided by erecting a tiny elevated barrier to cover the flasher switch.

 But when your primary gripe with a motorbike is the location of the emergency flasher switch, you know it's a capable machine.
-Honda stressed robust athletic performance, unique design, and an ergonomic packaging with the CB1000R, making it more flexible than many other sport bikes or streetfighters.
+Honda stressed robust athletic performance, unique design, and ergonomic packaging with the CB1000R, making it more flexible than many other sport bikes or streetfighters.
 It has also made the machine something of a value proposition by doing so while keeping the price at $12,999.
 The CB1000R is the most practical streetfighter.

 2024 Honda CB1000R Black Edition Specifications